jacob-israel-turner/socket-project/README.md

 ##Purple Ruby

-* Set up a way to stay synchronized with the database during downtimes (I used $timeout, but there might be other more resource-efficient ways).
+* Set up a way to stay synchronized with the database during downtimes (I used `$timeout`, but there might be other more resource-efficient ways).

 * Send a new message and emit every time a user connects to the server.